Hack Chinese 💎 We’ve Unearthed a Gem

 Being an avid fan of numbers and stats, this appealed to me instantly.
 Upon starting your data will of course be blank, but the screenshot above represents 4-5 days worth of data.

 STUDY CONSISTENCY: This is a cool feature I like a lot.
 It shows your study breakdown per day.
 Before clicking on it, you will see 30 bars (representing a day each, a month in total).
 The bar can turn 3 colours and this depends on how much you have studied each day.

 Green means I have studied more than 5 minutes each day, which is a solid start for me personally.
 There is another colour for 1-5 minutes of study, and then again for no study at all.
 So you can see how often you are studying and how much each session.

-I plan to hit the green target everyday for the considerable future.
-I find things like this hugely motivating (similarly to Duolingo’s push notifications) as it keeps you consistent, that’s the key with memorizing Chinese characters – CONSISTENCY.
+I plan to hit the green target every day for the considerable future.
+I find things like this hugely motivating (similar to Duolingo’s push notifications) as it keeps you consistent, that’s the key to memorizing Chinese characters – CONSISTENCY.